NSProgrammer/ZipUtilities/README.md

 ### Eventually

+- figure out a way to avoid having README.md and ZipUtilities.h both providing the same info
+  - we want the info in the documentation and in the README.md
 - add password support
 - add support for per entry "extra info" in an archive
 - expand on progress info